Program of Study

 Amir is now an Assistant Professor in the Harris School of Public Affairs.

 Geoffrey Chi-Johnston: (2012) Geoff's goal while in the program was to explore and develop methodologies for helping people lift themselves out of poverty, especially in developing countries.
 He is interested in building spatiotemporal mathematical models of malaria transmission that can be utilized to develop optimal sets of interventions.
 He is also interested in market failures and agent modeling in economics.

 After graduating from the University of Notre Dame with a BS in pure mathematics and a BA in philosophy, summa cum laude, Geoffrey Johnston was a corps member in Teach for America, teaching high school in Mississippi for two years and grade school in Cleveland for an additional year.
 He was a 2001 U.S. Presidential Scholar, has co-authored a paper on modeling magnetoplasmadynamic thrusters for NASA, worked at the White House Office of Science and Technology Policy, and studied law, physics, and math for a year at New College, Oxford.
 He was an NSF Graduate Research Fellow as well as an IGERT International Development and Globalization Fellow.
 He encourages you to visit unicef.org and give whatever you can.

-Geoffrey is now working as a data scientist at Oscar Health Insurance.
+Geoffrey is now working as a senior data scientist at Cruise Automation.